-In the health setting, “prevention” mainly refers to lowering the risk of getting a disease rather than completely removing the risk.
-Since there’s no sure way to prevent breast cancer, we use the term “risk reduction” or “risk-lowering.”
+In the health setting, “prevention” mainly refers to lowering the risk of getting a disease (including cancer and other chronic diseases) rather than completely removing the risk.
+Since there’s no sure way to prevent breast cancer, we use the terms “risk reduction” and “risk-lowering.”

 Cancer tends to be caused by a combination of factors.
 Some factors we may be able to control (such as exercise), some are out of our control (such as age) and some are still unknown.